 Train moving along railway tracks

-If you’d prefer not to rent a car and know that you’ll be visiting only the more popular places in Italy, then traveling by train is one of the best options.
-The destinations and routes that are traveling by train offer the existing tracks limit you, but luckily, train routes are prevalent in Italy.
-You can get to all of the country’s major cities by just hopping from train to train.
+If you’d prefer not to rent a car and know that you’ll visit only the more popular places in Italy, then traveling by train is one of the best options.
+The travel destinations and routes by train offer the existing tracks limit you, but luckily, train routes are prevalent in Italy.
+You can get to the country’s major cities by hopping from train to train.

 Not only are trains one of the most common ways of traveling in Italy, but they are also often the fastest.
 With many high-speed train routes connecting major cities — like Rome to Naples, for example — you can go from place to place faster than anything else.
 This trip from Rome to Naples can take up to three hours by car.
 But it’s barely over an hour and ten minutes on the high-speed train.